 Special (non-degree) students seeking admission to the school counseling program for the purpose of seeking certification by the Florida Department of Education will be required to complete the following courses at NSU.
 Per NSU policy, students wishing to transfer courses toward the certification option may do so (up to 6 graduate credit hours completed within five years) with the permission of the program administrator.
-All students will be required to complete PYCL 685 and PYCL 688/689 (School Counseling Practicum and Internship) at NSU regardless of previous internship experiences.
+Students may be required to complete PYCL 0685 Counseling Practicum.
+PYCL 0688/0689 School Counseling Internship will be required to complete at NSU regardless of previous internship experiences.
 Please be advised that students seeking to only complete the practicum and/or internship requirement at NSU will not be admitted, and that waiver of the practicum and internship experience for any reason will not be permitted.

-- PYCL 0503 Counseling Theories for School Counselors - PYCL 0511 Introduction to Counseling Techniques - PYCL 0510 Career Development and College Planning - PYCL 0512 Human Growth & Development - PYCL 0515 Principles of School Counseling - PYCL 0571 Ethical, Legal, & Professional Issues for School Counselors - PYCL 0560 Appraisal & Evaluation in School Counseling - PYCL 0585 Psychology of Exceptional & At-Risk Children - PYCL 0635 Group Theory & Practice - PYCL 0665 School Consultation Skills - PYCL 0685 School Counseling Practicum - PYCL 0688/0689 School Counseling Internship
+PYCL 0503 Counseling Theories for School Counselors PYCL 0511 Introduction to Counseling Techniques PYCL 0510 Career Development and College Planning PYCL 0512 Human Growth & Development PYCL 0515 Principles of School Counseling PYCL 0550 Contemporary Clinical Interventions PYCL 0571 Ethical, Legal, & Professional Issues for School Counselors PYCL 0560 Appraisal & Evaluation in School Counseling PYCL 0585 Psychology of Exceptional & At-Risk Children PYCL 0635 Group Theory & Practice PYCL 0665 School Consultation Skills PYCL 0685 School Counseling Practicum PYCL 0688/0689 School Counseling Internship

-These courses must be completed before applying for internship.
+^{}These courses must be completed before applying for internship.